riazarbi/equity_analysis/README.md

 2. Software
   - At a minimum, you need to have python 3.5, R version 3.4.3 running on a modern x86 linux distribution.
-  - A complete browser-based software suite can be set up automatically using this repo https://github.com/riazarbi/serversetup.
-The scripts contained in that repo will, among other things, set up RStudio Server, JupyterHub with Python 3.5, NextCloud and secure the server with approproate firewall rules.
-It can also set up a Tor hidden ssh service, private key access and automated standard user creation.
+  - A Dockerfile and docker image will be made available to facilitate the setup of an environment.

 3. Data
   - This project presupposes that a user has access to a data vendor subscription.
-It contains VBA enabled Excel workbooks that can automatically extract relevant data from the Bloomberg Excel Add-In.
-It is anticipated that support will be added for similar automated VBA-based extraction of DataStream and iNet sources.
+It contains R scripts that can automatically extract relevant data from the Bloomberg BBCOM.exe server.
+It is anticipated that support will be added for similar automated R-based extraction of DataStream and iNet sources.

 4. Maintenance
   - The user will have to periodically upload new data if this environment is to be converted into a production trading system.
 The Excel scrapers can easily be modified to perform incremental additons to `raw` directories but a produciton system should probably talk directly to an API using a native data vendor API.